Sergey-eu/dictionary/README.md

 1. Clone the provided repo and create a branch to submit your work
 2. Run `npm ci` for both projects
 3. Start the projects with `npm start`

-**_IMPORTANT: Feel free to add dependencies and change the project structure as you see fit._**
-**_If something is not clear, write down an assumption in the code and move on._**

-# What we look for
-Your submission will be judged on:
-- technical completeness
-- visual completeness
-- general coding practices such as readability and maintainability
-- test coverage
-    - production-grade test coverage is not expected but please have enough to indicate how you would test the application

 # The Task at Hand